 The D810 is quiet, and the QC mode is even quieter, and fast enough to use almost all the time when photographing people.

-The rear LCD is OK.
-It looks like previous Nikon full-frame cameras.
+The rear LCD is sharp, bright, smooth and colorful.
+It looks like the LCD of previous Nikon full-frame cameras.
+Its color rendition is OK.

 It has no auto brightness control.